 |LifeFone At home, On-the-Go GPS

-Notes: some of the products have automatic detection of falls as an optional extra.
+- (1) some of the products have automatic detection of falls as an optional extra.
 The pricing reflects this. “no auto-fall” means the price of the system without the auto-detection capability for falls. “incl. auto-fall” means the price including this auto-detection capability.
+Pricing is not current.

 In each case, I timed how long it took between when I pressed the button and when the responder started talking.